 In 2020, Adam's work with Almanac was designated a Rocky Award by Zornitsa Stoyanova for the production and curation of Fit Fest (2019), a new dance festival celebrating our human freedom to move in public spaces and the diverse crews and companies that represent dance in Philadelphia and beyond.
 In 2021, Adam partnered with Imago Music Festival to join in an effort to raise over $40K to benefit United Friends of the Children LA, culminating in a performance set that provided ASL assistance.

-As an artist and as a convener of meaningful experiences, it's my belief that embodied practices of listening and mutual understanding underpin a more inclusive and democratic future.
+As an artist and as a convener of meaningful experiences, it's my belief that embodied listening and mutual understanding underpin a more inclusive and democratic future.
 Listening is possible in many forms, making the stories held by individuals who operate together as valuable as the work presented publicly.
 Therefore, my ethos is collaborative and participatory.